kycpass/BE-implementation-demo/README.md

 2.Express
 3.Dotenv

-The folder `./entifyme` can directly copied to your root of existing express project.
+The folder `./entifyme` can directly copied to your root of existing *express-js* project.
 ```
 const entifyme = require('./entifyme');